Frequently asked Questions.

 2) From past experience I have encountered several instances that have made me decide to test vehicles with a check engine light: Some customers I rejected because of the check engine light had repairs done and return only to fail for something else on the test.
 Those people are often times more upset because they feel as though I manufactured the failure to compensate for the lack of failure the first time.
 This is not only not true, but I have never failed a vehicle simply for personal gain.
 Also, during a sample of 10 rejected vehicles which were rejected, one came back and failed for another test parameter (and caused a scene and disputed his credit card charge etc.), two came back after resetting the light themselves and not making repairs of any kind (and failed for incomplete monitors), three came back and thanked me, and had repairs completed, and four never returned at all.
 So if that were all in one day I would have essentially lost 40% of my business, just for being nice.
 Where did these people go?
 Often times they clear the light themselves and go to another station in an attempt to pass without the technician having prior knowledge of the light, or they go to a dishonest station who turns the light off and tests the vehicle.
-In the end its about upholding my business model, and complying with the state, and consistency.
-I do my best not to play favorites, to be fair to everyone.
+In the end its about upholding my business model, and complying with state law, and consistency.
+I do my best not to play favorites, and to be fair to everyone.

 Q: I don’t believe that your test was performed according to the law and regulations outlined in the Smog Check policy and procedures manual, and as a result failed the inspection when it otherwise should have passed: What do I do?